jamesshore/quixote/README.md

   // Here's our test.
   it("positions menu below logo", function() {
-    // The 'assert()' method checks multiple properties at once.
+    // The 'assert()' method checks multiple properties at once. menu.assert({
-    // Check that the logo is in a fixed position on the page menu.assert({

       // We can check a hard-coded value